-Upon notification by CDE that the District's decision has been appealed, the Superintendent or designee shall forward the following documents to CDE: (5 CCR 4633)
+Upon notification by CDE that the District's investigation report has been appealed, the Superintendent or designee shall forward the following documents to CDE within 10 days of the date of notification: (5 CCR 4633)

 - 1. A copy of the original complaint - 2.
-A copy of the written decision

-- 3. A summary of the nature and extent of the investigation conducted by the District, if not covered by the decision - 4.
-A copy of the investigation file including, but not limited to, all notes, interviews, and documents submitted by the parties and gathered by the investigator - 5.
+A copy of the District's investigation report - 3.
+A copy of the investigation file including, but not limited to, all notes, interviews, and documents submitted by - 4. the parties and gathered by the investigator - 5.
 A report of any action taken to resolve the complaint - 6.
 A copy of the District's UCP - 7.
 Other relevant information requested by CDE